lanebobane/packd/README.md

 An application to help better pack your bags (for travel, daily life, anyting).

-## Usage

-Updated to run via Docker/Docker Compose.
-To run this app locally, pull the repository and run:

-`docker-compose up -d --build`

-docker-compose files also exist for staging and production, but they're set up to create an SSL certificate for the particular domain this app is hosted at (www.yosh.ski, a domain I already had for another project), so using those docker-compose files won't work withouth some modifications.

 ## Screenshots

 ### Dashboard with a few items already added